Azure/bicep-reps/active/0000-bicep-version-pinning.md

 - **Registry Module:** A reusable component or package that can be published and shared within a registry.
 - **Entrypoint Bicep File:** The main Bicep file that serves as the starting point for a compilation.
 - **Compilation:** The process of converting Bicep code into an Azure Resource Manager (ARM) template.

+## Scope

+It helps to separate two things this proposal decides: the **version constraint syntax** and the **surfaces** that syntax is applied to.

+**Version constraint syntax (in scope).** This proposal defines the version constraint syntax for Bicep.
+It is designed to be general-purpose: although only the Bicep CLI/compiler will use this syntax initially, the syntax is intended to be reused as-is for registry modules and extensions when range support is later added to them.
+Getting this syntax right for all future surfaces is a goal of this proposal.

+**Surfaces (only the CLI/compiler is enabled now).** Bicep has several distinct version-pinning surfaces.
+This proposal only wires the syntax up to the Bicep CLI/compiler; enabling it on the other surfaces is future work:

+1. **Bicep CLI/compiler version** — **enabled by this proposal.** Adds version and version range support.
+2. **Registry module version** — future work.
+Exact-tag pinning already exists today; range support is not enabled here.
+3. **Extension version** — future work.
+Exact-tag pinning already exists today via the `extensions` map in `bicepconfig.json`; range support is not enabled here.
+4. **Core Azure resource type version** — future work.
+These versions are currently tied to the Bicep CLI release, and decoupling them for independent pinning is not addressed here.

+In short: the syntax is designed with modules and extensions in mind, but this proposal only turns it on for the CLI/compiler.

 ## Motivation